Skip to content

 Major Similarities and Differences

-The big similarity between both of them though is that the quality of your shave is really also going to depend on the quality of the blades you use.
+The big similarity between both of them, though, is that the quality of your shave is really also going to depend on the quality of the blades you use.
 That is always going to define how good that shave is going to be.

-I will almost always say, if you want the best blades go for Muhle, Merkur, or Lord brand blades; However, we all have preferences for the blades we like to use and the blades I mention are just my go-to blades.
+I will almost always say, if you want the best blades, go for Muhle, Merkur, or Lord brand blades; However, we all have preferences for the blades we like to use, and the blades I mention are just my go-to blades.
 They will stand up to multiple shaves and glide easily over your skin.
 The lower quality the blade, the harder the shave is going to be.

 When it comes down to the major differences between the two shaving methods, it really comes down to how much time you want to take with your shave, and how close you really need that shave to be.

 Your safety razor is faster, but won’t give you as close a shave as your shavette.
-The Shavette is going to be more dangerous and time-consuming, but give you a closer overall shave.
+The shavette is going to be more dangerous and time-consuming, but give you a closer overall shave.

-Final Word – Which One is Best?
+Final Word – Which Is Best For You?

 Overall, it will come down to personal preference as to which one you are going to love shaving with.